-AIJREAS VOLUME 1, ISSUE 10 (2016, OCT) (ISSN-2455-6300) ONLINE ANVESHANA'S INTERNATIONAL JOURNAL OF RESEARCH IN ENGINEERING AND APPLIED SCIENCES
+VOLUME 1, ISSUE 11 (2016, NOV)

+AIJREAS (ISSN-2455-6300) ONLINE ANVESHANA'S INTERNATIONAL JOURNAL OF RESEARCH IN ENGINEERING AND APPLIED SCIENCES

-- It was observed that the compressive strength of SCBA 15%, SCBA 20% and SCBA 25% at the age of 28 days has decreases its compressive strength by 6.15%, 16.92% and34.13% respectively when compared with the normal mix. - The split tensile strength of mixes SCBA 5% and SCBA 10% at the age of 28 days has increases its strengths by 4.42% and 9.5% respectively when compared with the normal mix. - The split tensile strength of mix SCBA 15%, SCBA 20%, SCBA 25% at the age of 28 days has decreases it strengths by 11.8%, 24.8% and 32.7% when compared with the normal mix. - The flexural strength of SCBA 5%, SCBA 10% at the age of 28 days has increases its strength by 4.42%, 9.5% when compared with the normal mix. - Cement can be replaced with bagasse ash up to 10% without much loss in compressive strength. - Considerable decrease in compressive strength was observed from 15% cement replacement. - It has been shown in this study that 10% sugarcane bagasse ash can be used as a partial cement replacement material with technical and environmental benefits.
-Concerned stakeholder, such as sugar industries, cement industries and relevant government institutions, should be made aware about this potential cement replacement material and promote its standardized production and usage.
+- It was observed that the compressive strength of SCBA 5% and SCBA 10% at the age of 28 days has reached its target mean strength; however the compressive strength was increased by 2.04% and 6.55% when compared with normal mix. - It was observed that the compressive strength of SCBA 15%, SCBA 20% and SCBA 25% at the age of 28 days has decreases its compressive strength by 6.15%, 16.92% and 34.13% respectively when compared with the normal mix. - The split tensile strength of mixes SCBA 5% and SCBA 10% at the age of 28 days has increases its strengths by 4.42% and 9.5% respectively when compared with the normal mix. - The split tensile strength of mix SCBA 15%, SCBA 20%, SCBA 25% at the age of 28 days has decreases it strengths by 11.8%.
+24.8% and 32.7% when compared with the normal mix. - The flexural strength of SCBA 5%, SCBA 10% at the age of 28 days has increases its strength by 4.42%, 9.5% when compared with the normal mix. - Cement can be replaced with bagasse ash up to 10% without much loss in compressive strength. - Considerable decrease in compressive strength was observed from 15% cement replacement. - It has been shown in this study that 10% sugarcane bagasse ash can be used as a partial cement replacement material with technical and environmental benefits.
+Concerned stakeholder, such as sugar industries industries. cement and relevant government institutions, should be made aware about this potential replacement material and cement promote its standardized production and usage.